CZ-NIC/dns-probe/doc/YANGmodule.rst

         type uint16;
         default "53";
         description
-          "List of ports used for identifying DNS traffic.
+          "List of ports used for identifying DNS traffic.";

-           This is a static configuration parameter that is applied only upon restarting the probe.";
       }
       container export {
         description